Quick Method of Accounting for GST/HST

 You can make an election if you meet all the eligibility criteria.

 You are responsible for ensuring that you meet the conditions of the election.
-At the time of an audit, we reserve the right to verify your eligibility and to disallow an election if you have not met the requirements.
+At the time of an audit, the CRA reserves the right to verify your eligibility and to disallow an election if you have not met the requirements.

 Applications

 Applications are different from elections.
-You have to meet the necessary requirements.
-For many applications, you can call the CRA or fill out the form and mail it to us.
-We have to acknowledge that we have processed and approved your application before you can begin to use the procedure you have applied for.
+You have to meet the necessary requirements, and for many applications, you can call the CRA or fill out the form and mail it.
+The CRA has to acknowledge that your application has been processed and approved before you can begin to use the procedure for which you have applied.

 Digital services